saltstack/salt/doc/topics/releases/carbon.rst

 Execution Module Deprecations
 -----------------------------

+- The ``blockdev`` execution module had four functions removed:

+  - dump
+  - tune
+  - resize2fs
+  - wipe

+  The ``disk`` module should be used instead with the same function names.

 - The ``boto_vpc`` execution module had two functions removed, ``boto_vpc.associate_new_dhcp_options_to_vpc`` and ``boto_vpc.associate_new_network_acl_to_subnet`` in favor of more concise function